 Places Where Land Is Being Cleared

 Construction zones are often destructive, but you can glean some benefit.
-If you observe a forest being leveled, find a worker or a foreman and ask if you can help yourself to some of the fallen timber.
+If you observe a forest being leveled, find a construction company worker or foreman and ask if you can help yourself to some of the fallen timber.
 In our area, we often see mountains of branches from trees being cleared for construction.

 You can also benefit from a property being logged.
 If you live in an area where this is common, you may be able to gather firewood from the discarded crowns and branches of the harvested trees.
 Loggers are usually after the trunks.
 But as ever, you’ll need to ask permission from the landowner.